masak/ipso/README.md

   all the arguments `a1 a2 ... aN`, and store them in temporary registers.

-* In order for the "call function" opcode to have bounded size, the call must only make use of indexed slots, both for the function and all the arguments.
+* In order for the "call function" opcode to have bounded size, the call must only make use of indexed slots, both for the called closure and all the arguments.

 The resulting intermediate code looks something like this:

 ```
-(set-slot sf f)
+(set-slot sc closure-expr)
 (set-slot s1 a1)
 (set-slot s2 a2)
 ...
 (set-slot sN aN)
-(call sf s1 s2 ... sN)
+(call sc s1 s2 ... sN)
 ```

 ### Lambda